Marvin Obando: Managerial career

 He has moved into the coaching side of the game currently coaching a 2nd division team in Costa Rica (Barrio Mexico).

 Also, he is now training a new soccer academy for kids of 14 years, called Buffalos Soccer Academy in Costa Rica.
 He works with Roberto Castro.

 Personal life

 He has two kids; a son who is also named Marvin and a daughter named Paola.

-Marvin Jr. currently plays for Heredia in the Costa Rican 1st Division, he debuted with Heredia when he was 17 years old.
+Marvin Jr. played in the Costa Rican 1st Division, he debuted with Heredia when he was 17 years old.
+He is currently retired.